solid/authorization-panel/proposals/wac-acp-diff-story.md

 (We leave the namespace for `:authorizes` open for the moment as it could be in the wac, acp, or another namespace).

 This would allow one to place rules in different resources without needing to specify the `wac:accessTo` relation as in ACP.
-So for example the access control resource associated with Tim Berners-Lee's WebID Profile could contain
+So for example, the access control resource associated with Tim Berners-Lee's WebID Profile could contain

 ```Turtle
 <> :authorizes _:a1, <personal#Rule1> .